acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 Game Score & Science Points
 ===========================

-To know your total score at any given turn, type
+To know your total game points at any given turn, type

 .. code-block::